 It’s crucial that researchers understand precisely how the process of Sirt1 inhibition works.
 The effect of Sirt1 on Foxp3 is understood – Sirt1 deactylases Foxp3, making it more vulnerable to destruction within the cell and less potent in binding to DNA.
 But there are also more mechanisms involved.
 Sirt1 also binds together with other transcription factors that are important for Treg function.
 So if you remove or inhibit it, then these processes are also altered and that must be studied further.
 Beier and his colleagues will also examine the role that other HDACs play in Treg function, and look for potential synergies that could make Tregs even stronger through combining several isotype specific HDAC inhibitors.

-The future of transplant and autoimmune therapy?
+The future of transplant and autoimmune therapy

 The ultimate goal of Beier’s work is to find alternative drugs for immune suppression.
 The hope is that eventually, these drugs could improve long-term allograft survival in every organ system, and offer better treatment options for autoimmune diseases.
 This research is still at the very early stages and is far from a clinical trial, but shows promise that important advances in immunotherapy are in our future.
-Check back for more updates in Spring 2012.